 2. Put the skillet back on a medium heat, add remaining olive oil, onion, garlic and chilli and cook until soft and slightly caramelised.

-3. Add a tablespoon of tomato paste, stirring constantly, for 3-5 minutes, and heat the oven to 105C.
+3. Add a tablespoon of tomato paste, stirring constantly, for three to five minutes, and heat the oven to 105C.

 4. Add the celery and herbs, cook for another two minutes, deglaze the skillet with a little vegetable stock and pour over the lamb.

-5. Add the rest of the stock to the dish, season lamb well, cover with a lid or foil and cook in the oven for 8-10 hours.
+5. Add the rest of the stock to the dish, season lamb well, cover with a lid or foil and cook in the oven for eight to 10 hours.
 Remove from oven, strain off the liquid and reserve.

-6. Put a saucepan on a high heat, add remaining tomato paste and the red wine and reduce for 2-3 minutes, then add the braising liquid and keep reducing the mixture to a slightly thicker glaze (it should be about a fifth of the original amount).
+6. Put a saucepan on a high heat, add remaining tomato paste and the red wine and reduce for two to three minutes, then add the braising liquid and keep reducing the mixture to a slightly thicker glaze (it should be about a fifth of the original amount).

 7. Turn the oven up to 200C, brush glaze over the lamb and put in the oven.
 Take it out and reglaze it every five minutes for 30 minutes – a dark layer will start to form on top of the lamb.
 To serve, put the lamb on a platter with the leftover glaze and take it to the table.

-Serve with Three Blue Ducks' shaved squash, zucchini, pea and mint salad.
+Serve with our shaved squash, zucchini, pea and mint salad.